Fibula Free Flap Reconstruction

 - Connect the artery and vein from the donor to the head and neck.

-- Secure the new jawbone with plates and screws, and cover the area with soft tissue.
+- Secure the new jawbone with plates and screws as well as cover the area with soft tissue.

 - Suture the face and neck to connect the soft tissue.